erikknorren/nuxt3-starter/README.md

 `yarn add h3 nuxt-security`

 Nitro is the server engine used by Nuxt 3.
 The server directory is where you can configure the server/backend of your application.
-Nitro uses the unjs/h3 http library built for high performance and portability.
+A server engine is different from a seperate backend application.
+Because Nitro also serves the server-side rendered website.
+Nitro uses the unjs/h3 http library for API endpoints and middleware, which is built for high performance and portability.

 You can learn more about server directory/Nitro [here](https://nuxt.com/docs/guide/directory-structure/server).
 This documentation mentions a basic middleware file, api request and server plugin.
 Everything you need to run your backend application.